 Current Customer Support and Security

 We agree with you that having fast and reliable customer care should be among each bank’s primary concerns.
-That’s why we’re happy to report that Current bank customer service is one of its strongest sides.
-Agents are available via email, phone, or chat, so you can get help whenever need it.
+That’s why we’re happy to report that Current customer service is one of its strongest sides.
+Agents are available via email, phone, or chat, so you can get help whenever you need it.

 However, we were not equally satisfied with other customer-related aspects of support.
 Despite its cutting-edge design, the Current website is somewhat hard to navigate.
 There’s a knowledge base with answers to the most common questions, but finding what you’re looking for can be tricky.

 Current employs industry-standard security features to protect all transactions.
 Mobile features such as fingerprint or facial recognition, are also available.

 Room for Improvement

 Our Current review highlights the many strong points of this banking solution, but we also need to mention where it falls short.
 First of all, there are no physical branches, although, to be fair, this drawback is partially compensated with numerous stores where you can deposit cash into your account.

 What You See Is What You Get

 In our opinion, Current’s offer is refreshingly transparent.
 It’s an excellent solution for tech-savvy parents and teens who prefer mobile banking.
 Current account’s mobile deposit functionality is what we liked the most, as it allows you to deposit money to your account faster and without going to a bank branch.

 Current is not a bank, but rather a neobank that offers personal accounts for up to $250,000 per account holder.
 It uses the latest technology to protect consumers’ information and transactions, while its mobile app boasts additional security features, such as fingerprint and facial recognition.